 Another example to explain this would be to say that the "camera of our mind" captures every moment of our life, not just in the form of pictures and sound, but all the five sense faculties plus our emotions and thoughts.
 The recordings (DVDs) of all these experiences are stored in our unconscious mind.
 This storage is different from the storage in a library where the DVDs are static and don't go through further changes.
 The DVDs stored in the unconscious mind constantly go through changes, and emotions can jump from one DVD to another.
 That explains how emotions from a really stressful but shameful experience are displaced on to innocuous experiences so that they get worked on, otherwise the painful experiences will never get worked on due to the reluctance of the conscious mind to revisit them.
-It may also be the case that emotions from an experience related to a problem that can be solved (e.g. relationship problems manifesting as compulsive cleaning of the house).
+It may also be the case that emotions from an experience related to a problem that is perceived by the individual as unsolvable are shifted on to a problem that can be solved (e.g. relationship problems manifesting as compulsive cleaning of the house).